VATSALVARSHNEY108/B.O.I.-MARK-2/docs/OPENCV_HAND_GESTURE_GUIDE.md

 ### Method 2: Use in Main GUI

-The OpenCV detector is automatically integrated into the main VATSAL GUI:
+The OpenCV detector is automatically integrated into the main BOI GUI:

 ```bash
 streamlit run vatsal.py --server.port=5000 --server.address=0.0.0.0 --server.headless=true